 Bonding informally can also be a great strategy for keeping a strong relationship.
 Life isn’t entirely about work – hanging out socially, at least sometimes, can help you know one another better.
 The social sports, family barbecues, or after-work drinks are where people loosen up and share the side of themselves that isn’t “work.”

 Where disagreements arise at work (and they will), healthy business partnerships work through them logically and respectfully.
 They don’t devolve into screaming matches.
 If tempers do run short, they are quick to apologize and don’t allow the workplace atmosphere to become toxic.
 That toxicity is a key destructor of business relationships.

 Healthy business partner relationships are set up from the beginning.
 They evolve from making the right partnership choices and aligning, vision, values, skills, and expectations.

-This doesn’t mean there will never be arguments - those are bound to happen sometime!
+This doesn’t mean there will never be arguments – those are bound to happen sometimes!
 The point is that a solid partnership doesn’t allow an argument to derail the success of your company.

 If you'd like additional guidance on the key personality characteristics to look for in a partner, or help navigating a decision about an existing partnership, I'd be happy to help.
 Just follow this application link to arrange a consultation.